Schotsl/Portfolio/README.md

 Any commits to the main branch will automatically be deployed to https://sjorsvanholst.nl through Vercel.

+## Video

+I recorded the videos shown on my portfolio using [ScrollCapture](https://chromewebstore.google.com/detail/scroll-capture/egmhoeaacclmanaimofoooiamhpkimkk) with a scroll speed of 600 px/s and `linear.ease` for the easing setting.
+The first frame was extracted and used as a thumbnail.
+The images are hosted and transcoded on [Bunny CDN](https://bunny.net).

 ## License

 This project is licensed under the MIT License - see the